enragedginger/akka-quartz-scheduler/README.md

 ## Why Not Use $OtherComparableTool Instead?

-1. What's wrong with Akka's existing Scheduler?
+1. What's wrong with Apache Pekko's existing Scheduler?
     As Viktor Klang points out, 'Perhaps the name "Scheduler" was unfortunate, "Deferer" is probably more indicative of what it does.'

-    The Akka Scheduler is designed to setup events that happen based on durations from the current moment:
+    The Apache Pekko Scheduler is designed to setup events that happen based on durations from the current moment:
     You can say "fire this job in 15 minutes, every 30 minutes thereafter" but not "fire a job every day at 3pm".

-    Furthermore, Akka's default scheduler is executed around a [`HashedWheelTimer`](http://docs.jboss.org/netty/3.1/api/org/jboss/netty/util/HashedWheelTimer.html) – a potential precision loss for jobs, as it does not provide strong guarantees on the timeliness of execution.
+    Furthermore, Apache Pekko's default scheduler is executed around a [`HashedWheelTimer`](http://docs.jboss.org/netty/3.1/api/org/jboss/netty/util/HashedWheelTimer.html) – a potential precision loss for jobs, as it does not provide strong guarantees on the timeliness of execution.

-2. Why not just use the Quartz component in [Akka's Camel Extension](http://doc.akka.io/docs/akka/2.1.2/scala/camel.html)?

-    1. To begin with, Akka's Camel extension was *not* available in Akka 2.0.x, only in 2.1+
-    2. Camel brings with it a whole architecture change (`Consumers`, `Producers`, etc) and is not exactly "lightweight" to plug in if all you want is Quartz support.
-    3. We wanted to bring the scheduling concept of Quartz into Akka as cleanly as possible with native configuration integration and a lightweight feel.

-3. What about that other `akka-quartz` component up on GitHub?

-    The interface to this aforementioned `akka-quartz` component is via Actors - one creates an instance of an Actor that has its own Quartz Scheduler underneath it, and sends messages to that Actor to schedule jobs.
-Because it is an Actor which provides no "Singleton"-like guarantee, it becomes too easy for users to accidentally spin up multiple scheduler instances, each of which is backed by its own threadpool.
-    Instead, with `akka-quartz-scheduler` we use Akka's Extension system which provides a plugin model – we guarantee only one Quartz Scheduler is *ever* spun up per `ActorSystem`.
-This means we will never create anything but one single Thread Pool which you have control over the size of, for any given `ActorSystem`.

 Finally, a common failure of the above listed alternatives is that configuration of things like a repeating schedule should be separated from code in a configuration file which an operations team (not the developers) can control.
-Thus, `akka-quartz-scheduler` only allows specifying the following in code: the name of a job, what actor to send the tick to, and the message to send on a tick.
-The configuration of how frequently to 'tick' on a schedule is externalised to the Akka configuration file; when a schedule request is made its name is matched up with an entry in the config which specifies the rules the actual scheduling should follow.
+Thus, `pekko-quartz-scheduler` only allows specifying the following in code: the name of a job, what actor to send the tick to, and the message to send on a tick.
+The configuration of how frequently to 'tick' on a schedule is externalised to the Apache Pekko configuration file; when a schedule request is made its name is matched up with an entry in the config which specifies the rules the actual scheduling should follow.

 Thus, development can outline the skeleton of repeating jobs in their code, specifying only what to do WHEN a 'tick' of